abdolence/firestore-rs/docs/src/batch-writes.md

 # Batch writes

-A batch groups many writes into as few requests as possible without the atomicity of a [transaction](./transactions.md): each queued write in a batch succeeds or fails independently of the others, so a batch is the right tool for bulk loads and migrations, where throughput matters more than an all-or-nothing guarantee.
-Reach for a transaction instead when the writes must commit together or depend on a value read moments before.

-The library offers two batch writers with the same `FirestoreBatch` API for queuing writes, and different wire behavior for sending them.
+The library supports batch writes as an alternative to [transactions](./transactions.md) for bulk loads and migrations.
+A batch write does not commit atomically: each queued write succeeds or fails on its own.
+Use a transaction instead when the writes need to commit together.

+There are two batch writers:

+- `db.create_simple_batch_writer()`: one Firestore `BatchWrite` request per batch, the right default for occasional or moderate-sized batches;
+- `db.create_streaming_batch_writer()`: one long-lived `Write` stream for many batches sent back-to-back, throttled to stay under Firestore's per-stream write rate limit.

 ## The simple writer

-`db.create_simple_batch_writer()` sends each batch as one Firestore `BatchWrite` request and is the right default for occasional or moderate-sized batches.

 ```rust,no_run
 # use firestore::*;